LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 **WARNING**

-**Intermittent Zigbee Initialization Failure on Cold Boot**
+**Intermittent ZigBee Initialization Failure on Cold Boot**

-There is a known, hard-to-reproduce issue where the Zigbee stack may fail to initialize on a cold boot (i.e., when power is first connected).
+There is a known, hard-to-reproduce issue where the ZigBee stack may fail to initialize on a cold boot (i.e., when power is first connected).
 This occurs intermittently, approximately once in every 50 power cycles.

 **Workaround:** A simple power cycle (unplugging and replugging the device) or a manual reset resolves the issue.